-32. The excavations at Harappa and Mohenjo - Daro revealed the use of bow and arrow as a classical Indian weapon during the warfare.
+32. The excavations at Harappa and Mohenjo - Daro have revealed the use of bow and arrow as classical Indian weapon during the warfare.
 The Dhanu is noted in the Vedas and Dhanurveda is an Upaveda.
-Among the students in the renowned olden universities of Nalanda and Taxila in ancient India.
-In early India, detailed training methodologies on archery were prescribed as an essential skill.
+In the renowned olden universities of Nalanda and Taxila of ancient India, detailed training methodologies on archery were prescribed as an essential skill among the students.
 Legendary figures like Drona, are depicted as master in the art of archery.
 Arjuna, Eklavya, Karna, Rama, Lakshmana, Bharata and Shatrughan the great warriors are also associated with archery.
 Dhanurvidya or archery is an indigenous game of Meghalaya.
 As such, it is an inherent part of the culture of Meghalaya and the festivals of the state are incomplete without Archery.
 Archery games were immensely popular all over India.
-Now it is one of the most prominent game in all continents of the world.
+Now it is one of the most prominent games in all continents of the world.